 Fax: 866-229-9625

 Note: Be sure to have the card number and security code number ready.
-Remember do not use any personal information (mother’s maiden name or social security number).
+Do not use any personal information (mother’s maiden name or social security number).
 A substitute security code number for your P-Card account was given to you when you were trained.

 PROHIBITED USES OF THE P-CARD